 Aside from lay participation, there are also pathways towards ordination and taking samaya vows (tokudo; 得度).
-Training consists of various stages of initiation (灌頂; kanjo) and learning a hierarchy of rites, manners and rituals, beginning with preliminary exercises centered on norito & sutra study, prayers, prostrations (raihaigyo), meditation, daily liturgical services (gongyo), and progressing to various Law manners (kito-ho) which build the foundations for various forms of Goma (護摩), a form of votive fire ceremony centered on deity-yoga (本尊瑜伽).
+Training consists of various preliminary practices leading to stages of initiation (灌頂; kanjo/abhiseka) and learning a hierarchy of rites, manners and rituals.
+This process begins with preliminary exercises centered on norito & sutra study, prostrations (raihaigyo), meditation, daily liturgical services (gongyo), progressing to various Law manners (kito-ho/kuyo-ho 供養法) which build the foundations for more advanced practices centering on deity-yoga (本尊瑜伽).
 Practitioners learn this ritual calendar in sequence as well as progressing according to their participation in Mountain Entry/Valley Entry ascetic retreats (Mine-iri/ 入峰修行 Nyubu-Shugyo).
 Similar to other Esoteric-Buddhist sects, rites and rituals require extensive direct oral teaching once the outer form has been mastered, with manuals written in a way that include intentional gaps and mistakes.